sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 config interface ip dhcp-relay max-hop-count add Vlan100 3
 ```

-Note that in case of IPv4, the relay discards any incoming DHCP packet recieved with relay agent option 82.
-The hop limit for IPv4 is applicable only for packets with out relay agent option.
+Note that in case of IPv4, the relay discards any incoming DHCP packet received with relay agent option 82.
+The hop limit for IPv4 is applicable only for packets without relay agent option.

 ### 3.1.3 Source interface selection
 DHCP relay provides a source interface configuration option which specifies the source address to be used for relayed packets.
 If the source interface is not specified, the source IP address in the relayed packet is automatically determined by the routing stack based on the outgoing interface.
 The Linux kernel chooses the first address configured on the interface which falls in the same network as the destination address or nexthop router.

 The source interface configuration option is per-interface (client facing) and applies to both DHCPv4 and DHCPv6 packets.
 For relaying DHCPv4 packets, the first IPv4 address of the source interface is used.
 For relaying DHCPv6 packets, the first IPv6 address of the source interface is used.
 If the configured source interface does not have any IP address, the source IP address in the relayed packet is determined by the routing stack based on the outgoing interface.
 If the address on the source interface is modified, then the relay agent picks up the updated IP address for relaying packets.